bseltz-cohesity/scripts/powershell/objectReport/README.md

 * -username: Cohesity username
 * -domain: Active Directory domain of user (defaults to local)
 * -prefix: job name prefixes to include in the report (comma separated, defaults to all jobs if omitted)
+* -includeDatabases: show individual Oracle and MSSQL databases in output
 * -sendTo: email addresses to send report to (comma separated)
 * -smtpServer: SMTP gateway to forward email through
 * -smtpPort: SMTP port to use (default is 25)